Prepare a Family

 It will also prove useful should you need assistance from your financial

 institution during the transitional period.
+Use the Family Budget and

 Carefully review the company-offered severance package